Prepare to apply

 Project summary (Question 24)

-In 500 words or less, include a brief project summary which:
+In 500 words or less, include a brief project summary that:

 - identifies the need for this project, and demonstrates how your project will address the needs of seniors

-- clearly describes how seniors will participate in the project activities
+- clearly describes how seniors will participate in the planning and delivery of the project activities

-- indicates the expected results of your project, including the number of seniors you expect to use your service or to benefit from the activities.
+- indicates the expected results of your project, including the number of seniors you expect to use the service or benefit from the activities.
 Make sure they are realistic and clearly defined

 Project activities must meet at least 1 of the program objectives.